HMO306 - Principles and Practice of Optometry 3

 HMO303 and HMO304

 Students will consolidate, extend and apply their knowledge from previous units, HMO204 and HMO304, on the clinical competencies defined by the Optometry Council of Australia and New Zealand (OCANZ).
 This includes patient examination, recording of optometric clinical data, ocular diagnosis and patient management.
 They will also explore the clinical knowledge, professional practice skills, legal and ethical issues, and population health matters drawn from the problem-based learning cases presented in HMO305.
 Cases will span the refractive, binocular, developmental, age-related and systemic disorders that affect the eye.
 Knowledge and skills gained will be applied in clinical placements.
+Students will also prepare for working in a collaborative care environment through inter-professional education (IPE).

 Unit Fee Information